 The empirical data now are classified and compared to determine if there is any regularity.
-It is not always easy to inductively see a general law or relation among several separated examples and data.
+It is not always easy, inductively, to see a general law or relation among the large number of separated examples and data.
 Often there will be a need for further analysis and comparison.